 There are many things to know about golf gloves but that's something for the future.
 For now, the best glove for you will be durable and cheap.
 No need to spend massive amounts on gloves just yet.

 That's a pretty good start to your golfing journey.
 Key things to remember when golfing for the first time are to have fun and not worry too much about what other people think.
 Cover your bases by knowing the rules and etiquette and dress in a way that makes you feel good.
+You may want to learn about the terminology we use in golf so you sound like a pro golfer asap!

 Once you do all that, you're ready to hit the course and make some new friends.
 Golfers seem elitist and snobby from a distance but you'll find once you're in our little "club", you're just another one of the boys.